Dolores G. Cooper: Political career

-Born in Baltimore, Maryland, Cooper was a public relations consultant.
-She moved to Atlantic City, New Jersey and then to Linwood, New Jersey.
 Cooper served as an Atlantic County, New Jersey freeholder.
-Cooper served in the New Jersey General Assembly from 1982 to 1992 and was a Republican.
+Cooper the served in the New Jersey General Assembly from 1982 to 1992 after winning a by-election.
+In 1986, she ran for Mayor of Atlantic City, against the wishes of the national and New Jersey Republican Party, but lost to incumbent James Usry.
+She continued to serve in the General Assembly until 1992.
 Cooper died at Shore Medical Center in Somers Point, New Jersey.